theoptips/mentor_FAQ/FAQ.md

 If you run `python train.py --input_n 1` You have to run your command line command in the same folder as your script. returns `('input_n is ', '1')`
 In Jupyter Notebook you can run command line commands by prepending an exclaimation mark `!`. `!ls` instead of `ls` to list all the files in the directory.
 Open a Jupyter Notebook and run `!ls` in a cell.
 You can see what's in the Udacity working directory.
 Very useful for Customer Segment project as well.
 - Answer 038 [Transfer Learning](https://machinelearningmastery.com/transfer-learning-for-deep-learning/) [Transfer Learning](https://medium.com/data-science-bootcamp/transfer-learning-with-pytorch-code-snippet-load-a-pretrained-model-900374950004)
+- Ans 039 This can be an error when both the model as well as the data didn't move to GPU together, and or didn't move back to CPU together.
+It can help if we only moved one of the two, or it can happen because we used `model.to(torch.device('cuda'))` but didn't re-assign the `model` variable like such `model = model.to(torch.device('cuda'))`.
+Why?
+Because `.to()` returns a new tensor or a new variable, and is not an in-place operation.

 # Related FAQ